 - Payment in gift cards is a scam: Even when impersonating professions, scammers will often ask to receive their payment in prepaid gift cards.
-This is because gift cards are untraceable, whereas credit card numbers and banking transactions can be tracked.
+This is because gift cards are untraceable whereas credit card numbers and banking transactions can be tracked.
 If the caller says you owe a fee but asks to be paid in gift cards, it’s a scam.

 If you keep these tips in mind, you’ll have an easier time recognizing scams when you encounter them.
 To make it even easier, here are some of the more popular scams from recent years, as well as what you can do to recognize and avoid them.

 As mentioned earlier, the IRS call scam involves the scammer pretending to be a member of the IRS.
 Some scammers will even be able to provide a badge number or the last four digits of your social security number as proof of their authenticity.
-They’ll inform the victim that they owe money to the IRS, then threaten them with legal action before demanding payment.
+They’ll inform the victim that they owe money to the IRS then threaten them with legal action before demanding payment.

-These calls are most likely to occur in the summer once tax season has passed, as many victims will have completed their taxes but won’t have heard back from the IRS yet.
+These calls are most likely to occur in the summer once tax season has passed as many victims will have completed their taxes but won’t have heard back from the IRS yet.
 The threat of being sued by the IRS is enough to scare most people into action, but it’s important not to be too hasty.

-If you’ve received one of these calls, there are two important things to remember — the IRS will almost always contact you by mail first if you do owe them a debt, and that they will never ask for direct payment over calls.
+If you’ve received one of these calls, there are two important things to remember — the IRS will almost always contact you by mail first if you do owe them a debt, and they will never ask for direct payment over calls.
 If a claimed IRS agent tells you to pay over the phone, particularly if they ask you to pay in gift cards, then it’s a scam.

-In this scam, a scammer will call and pretend to be tech support, usually from a large corporation such as Microsoft or Apple.
-From here, they can take several approaches — they may offer you a refund on a product you recently purchased and ask for your financial information in order to process it, or ask if your computer’s been running slowly and then sell you “RAM cleaning software” in order to fix it.
+In this scam, a scammer will call and pretend to be tech support usually from a large corporation such as Microsoft or Apple.
+From here, they can take several approaches — they may offer you a refund on a product you recently purchased and ask for your financial information in order to process it, or they may ask if your computer’s been running slowly and then sell you “RAM cleaning software” in order to fix it.

 However, the most popular variety of this scam involves the scammer claiming that they discovered a virus on your device.
 They’ll walk you through a series of steps to download the software that will “fix” the issue — in actuality, malware that will give them remote access to your device.

-Once they have access, they’ll be able to control, lock or even remotely erase your device, all of which are even more serious if the computer contains work files or other important information.
+Once they have access, they’ll be able to control, lock, or even remotely erase your device, all of which are even more serious if the computer contains work files or other important information.
 The scammers will likely ask for payment in exchange for restoring your device, but there’s no guarantee that they’ll solve the problem once you pay them.

 If an offer sounds too good to be true, then there’s a good chance that it is.
-Scammers will sometimes call potential victims and tell them that they’ve won a free cruise, a free vacation, a sweepstakes, a lottery or some other prize.
-They’ll then ask for your credit card information in order to charge you a small “processing fee”, or for your bank account information in order to wire you the money.
+Scammers will sometimes call potential victims and tell them that they’ve won a free cruise, a free vacation, a sweepstakes, a lottery, or some other prize.
+They’ll then ask for your credit card information in order to charge you a small “processing fee” or for your bank account information in order to wire you the money.

 In these cases, recognizing the scam is relatively simple.
 If you don’t remember entering the contest the scammer claims you won, then you’re being scammed.
 Even if you did enter a contest at some point, don’t give out your credit card info, bank account info or any other sensitive information over the phone, especially if you don’t recognize the number.